FREE TRIAL UPGRADE!

 Employers may not instruct employees to refrain from discussing any company matters or the terms and conditions of their employment on social media.
 While employers can expect employees to refrain from simply badmouthing the company online, a policy must leave room for employees to engage in protected activity.

-Alternatively, a social media policy might be pared down to the bare bones.
-It might simply clarify that the employment relationship continues to exist when employees are away from work, and that policies on discrimination, harassment, threats of violence, or other conduct remain enforceable when employees are not on the premises.
+A social media policy might simply clarify that the employment relationship continues to exist when employees are away from work, and that policies on discrimination, harassment, threats of violence, or other conduct remain enforceable when employees are not on the premises.
 This allows the employer to address conduct violations and protect other employees, but may avoid the potential pitfalls of imposing limitations that are later deemed to be overly broad.